Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-The one-electron Hamiltonian is a $\mathcal{P}$ and $\mathcal{T}$ invariant scalar \citep{Hayami2018-PRB}:
+The one-electron Hamiltonian is a $\mathcal{P}$- and $\mathcal{T}$-invariant scalar \citep{Hayami2018-PRB}:

-where $\hat{c}^{\dagger}_{\pmb{k} \alpha} (\hat{c}_{\pmb{k} \alpha})$ is the creation (annihilation) operator of an electron with the wave vector $\pmb{k}$ and spin $\alpha$.
-Here we have assume $X_{l m}$ in real representation (which can be achieved by taking linear combination of $X_{l m}$) so that the Hermite conjugation is omitted in the scalar product. $X^{ext}_{lm}$ represent "symmetry breaking" fields (also known as conjugate fields), which cause symmetry-breaking for certain multipoles.
+Here we have assume $X_{l m}$ in real representation (which can be achieved by taking linear combination of complex $X_{l m}$) so that the Hermite conjugation is omitted in the scalar product. $X^{ext}_{lm}$ represent "symmetry breaking" fields (also known as conjugate fields), which cause symmetry-breaking for certain multipoles.
 In order to examine the effect of multipoles on the band structure, in the single-band systems, the Hamiltonian in Eq.\ref{eq:Hayami-2018-PRB-31} can be divided as

-where $\varepsilon$ ($f_{\alpha \beta}$) denotes the charge (spin) sector and the superscript $E(O)$ represents symmetric (antisymmetric) contribution with respect to $\pmb{k}$.
-As the even-rank $Q_{lm}(\pmb{k})$, $T_{lm}(\pmb{k})$, and the odd-rank $M_{lm}(\pmb{k})$ are even function of $\pmb{k}$, and other multipoles are odd function of $\pmb{k}$, each coefficient in Eq.\ref{eq:Hayami-2018-PRB-33} is identified as:
+where $\varepsilon$ ($f_{\alpha \beta}$) denotes the charge (spin) sector and the superscript $E(O)$ represents symmetric (antisymmetric) contribution with respect to $\mathbf{k}$.
+As the even-rank $Q_{lm}(\mathbf{k})$, $T_{lm}(\mathbf{k})$, and the odd-rank $M_{lm}(\mathbf{k})$ are even function of $\mathbf{k}$, and other multipoles are odd function of $\mathbf{k}$, each coefficient in Eq.\ref{eq:Hayami-2018-PRB-33} is identified as:

-By diagonalizing Eq.\ref{eq:Hayami-2018-PRB-33} with $X^{ext}_{lm}$ working as constants, we can obtain different types of band structures.
+By diagonalizing Eq.\ref{eq:Hayami-2018-PRB-33} with constants $X^{ext}_{lm}$, we can obtain different types of band structures.
 In the following, typical cases are discussed and are contrasted with the 2D results of the $F^{S/A}_l$ channels in the previous subsection: